ECED PhD Program Information

 Lori Hamilton 2016

-Lori Hamilton is currently teaching for an online program.
+Lori Hamilton is currently an Assistant Professor at Indiana Wesleyan University.

 Dissertation Title: Teachers perceptions of intensive professional development in the Daily Five™ in literacy instruction: A multiple case study.